syfnblca/mcino-Introduction-to-Git-and-GitHub/README.md

-# Introduction to Git and GitHub
-This is a simple Git repository.
 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.